 To learn more about the approach of a network risk assessment, read an article Tech Republic published, Take this four-phase approach to a network risk assessment.

-It’s also important to know that some qualified managed IT services providers charge a minimal cost for network risk assessments.
+It’s also important to know that some qualified managed IT service providers charge a minimal cost for network risk assessments.

 Tools Used For Network Risk Assessment